 The single row of result-set data created by evaluating the aggregate and non-aggregate expressions in the result-set forms the result of an aggregate query without a GROUP BY clause.
 An aggregate query without a GROUP BY clause always returns exactly one row of data, even if there are zero rows of input data.

 If the SELECT statement is an aggregate query with a GROUP BY clause, then each of the expressions specified as part of the GROUP BY clause is evaluated for each row of the dataset.
-Each row is then assigned to a "group" based on the results; rows for which the results of evaluating the GROUP BY expressions are the same are assigned to the same group.
+Each row is then assigned to a "group" based on the results; rows for which the results of evaluating the GROUP BY expressions are the same get assigned to the same group.
 For the purposes of grouping rows, NULL values are considered equal.
 The usual rules for selecting a collation sequence with which to compare text values apply when evaluating expressions in a GROUP BY clause.
 The expressions in the GROUP BY clause do not have to be expressions that appear in the result.
 The expressions in a GROUP BY clause may not be aggregate expressions.

 If a HAVING clause is specified, it is evaluated once for each group of rows as a boolean expression.
 If the result of evaluating the HAVING clause is false, the group is discarded.
 If the HAVING clause is an aggregate expression, it is evaluated across all rows in the group.
 If a HAVING clause is a non-aggregate expression, it is evaluated with respect to an arbitrarily selected row from the group.
 The HAVING expression may refer to values, even aggregate functions, that are not in the result.